Here are two recent hole in ones

 Hole in one

-Morris Judd of Bloomington sank his tee shot on the 150-yard 16th hole on June 29.
-He used a 4-hybrid for his feat, which was witnessed by Bruce Kopaskey, Larry Heins and Kevin Petty.
+Bill Hooker of Dwight sank his tee shot on the 135-yard ninth hole on July 3.
+He used a pitching wedge for his second career hole in one, which was witnessed by Bob Condon, Jarod Andersen, Keith Perry and Jarred Perry.

 Be the first to know